 - Make sure that the output size fits on your media.
 You can check and alter the dimensions of your print, using the "size" tab on the left side of the main window. - Select the resolution of the print in the Setup window.
 You can access this via the print menu or via the setup icon behind the print unit on top right side of the main window.
-Agfa is supporting two quality modes: 720x720 dpi or 720x1440 dpi. - Close the setup window and choose the rip icon on the main window or via "rip only" in the print menu.
-The image will be ripped and it will - be placed in the print queue.
+Agfa is supporting two quality modes for colors: 720x720 dpi or 720x1440 dpi.
+Varnish will always be printed in 720x720 dpi. - Close the setup window and choose the print icon on the main window or via "rip & print only" in the print menu. - The image will be ripped and a RTL file will be placed in the defined output folder.
+The Agfa 2000 RIP will send the data to the printer.

-1.2 Starting up the :Anapurna M.
+1.2 Starting up the :Anapurna Mv.

-When the :Anapurna M is in a normal shutdown mode (overnight standstill), the shuttle will be stationed on the right side (home position).
+When the :Anapurna Mv is in a normal shutdown mode (overnight standstill), the shuttle will be stationed on the right side (home position).

 - Unlock the emergency switches: you find the e-switches on the right side of the engine.
-One at the back and one in the front, release by turning them. - Push the start button; While the shuttle starts rising to its most upwards position, the display will show you some information about the :Anapurna M (software version, etc.). - When the shuttle is lifted, it checks its home position and lowers itself to a default height.
+One at the back and one in the front, release by turning them. - Push the start button; While the shuttle starts rising to its most upwards position, the display will show you some information about the :Anapurna Mv (software version, etc.). - When the shuttle is lifted, it checks its home position and lowers itself to a default height.
 The engine goes to the offline mode.